wp-plugins/quiz/readme.txt

 == Description ==

+This plugin adds a question/answer to your comment form.
+Commenters must answer the question correctly before their comment will be accepted.
+This cuts down on spambots, and can also be helpful with troll-control.

 Authors can write a new Quiz question and answer for each post, fall back on a default question, or have no question at all.
-Commenters must correctly answer the question before their comment is submitted.

 Answers are checked by a caseless comparison.
 So spelling must be correct but uppercase letters do not matter.
 Short answers of one or two words are best and punctuation should be avoided.